Ben and Tom Birchall: 2017

-In 2017, the brothers again won the World Championship after the September round in Croatia, using the same 600 cc engine as all other competitors.
-With their two 2017 Isle of Man TT race wins, this was the first time in history of the sport that both prestigious titles were won in the same year.
+In 2017, the brothers again won the World Championship, this time after the September round in Croatia, using the same 600 cc engine as all other competitors.
+With their two 2017 Isle of Man TT race wins, this was the first time in history of the sport that both prestigious titles were won by the same team in a single year.